FDU-INC/Split_LoRA/README.md

 ### 1 Introduction

 SplitLoRA contains the source code of the Python package loralib and  a example of how to integrate it with PyTorch models, GPT2-s.
-We only support PyTorch for now.In the future, we will integrate more open source LLMs and more tasks into the SplitLoRA framework
+We only support PyTorch for now.
+In the future, we will integrate more open source LLMs and more tasks into the SplitLoRA framework

 + The source code of the Python package loralib